sudo-self/Rpi-shairport-sync/BUILD.md

 In the commands below, note the convention that a `#` prompt means you are in superuser mode and a `$` prompt means you are in a regular unprivileged user mode.
 You can use `sudo` *("SUperuser DO")* to temporarily promote yourself from user to superuser, if permitted.
 For example, if you want to execute `apt-get update` in superuser mode and you are in user mode, enter `sudo apt-get update`.

+# Danger
+This branch of the Shairport Sync repository is very likely to be buggy and can change very rapidly and without warning.
+The `development` branch is more stable, although it too may contains bugs.
+The `master` branch is the most stable.

+The `danger` branch version of Shairport Sync may only be compatible with the `danger` branch of NQPTP.

 ## 1. Prepare
 #### Remove Old Copies of Shairport Sync
 Before you begin building Shairport Sync, it's best to remove any existing copies of the application, called `shairport-sync`.
 Use the command `$ which shairport-sync` to find them.
 For example, if `shairport-sync` has been installed previously, this might happen: